Speaker: Dr Denys Makarov

 Denys Makarov is one of the founding members of the German-Ukrainian Academic Society.

-The talk will be carried in English and address the following points:
+The talk, organized within our regular series “Science first hand” will be carried in English and address the following points:

 - A brief outline of the career path and why I have chosen to stay in academia